avarshvir/Web-Development/README.md

 ## 🏆 Credits

 - Maintained by **@avarshvir**.
-- Inspired by open source learning, The Odin Project, and the global web developer community.
+- Inspired by open source learning, Its ARC (Formely Project X), The Odin Project, and the global web developer community.

 ## ⭐ Stars & Feedback